šŸ› ļø How to Install a Prehung Door: A Complete DIY Guide

 🧹 Step 2: Remove the Old Door and Clean the Area

 If you’re replacing a door, you’ll need to take everything out—including the old frame and trim.
-I use a pry bar to pop off casing and a reciprocating saw to cut the nails between the old jamb and the framing.
+I use a pry bar to pop off the casing and a reciprocating saw to cut the nails between the old jamb and the framing.

 Tip: Vacuum up dust and leftover caulk before you insert the new unit.
 A clean space = a smooth install.